 Instructions

-• Toss the blueberries in a large bowl with the cornstarch, sugar and lemon juice.
+2. Toss 4 cups blueberries in a large bowl with ¼ cup cornstarch, ½ cup granulated sugar and 1 tablespoon fresh lemon juice.

-• On a lightly floured sufrace, roll out one disc of pie dough into a 12-inch circle.
+3. Lightly dust the discs with flour before rolling, and also your work surface.
+A granite or marble countertop is ideal, but a large cutting board or big sheet of parchment will work in a pinch.
+Roll out one disc of pie dough into a 12-inch circle.
 Roll the circle around your rolling pin, then transfer to a 9-inch pie pan or dish by unrolling it over the pan.
 Gently press the dough into the bottom and up the sides, letting the excess hang over the edge of pan.
 Place in the refrigerator while you roll out the other half of the dough

-• Brush the egg over the top of the pie and sprinkle with sugar.
+7. Brush 1 lightly beaten egg over the top of the pie and sprinkle with 1-2 tablespoons demerara raw sugar or granulated sugar.

-• Cool completely before serving (at least 2 hours, and preferably 4).
+9. Cool completely before serving (about 2 hours, and preferably 4).

 Butter Pie Crust Recipe